Freewheel: Vehicle transmissions

+Pure freewheeling in an automobile is pushing the clutch in and releasing the throttle, disengaging the connection between the engine and transmission and allowing the engine to idle while the wheels turn at whatever pace gravity and momentum propel them.

+A condition opposite to that of freewheeling exists in an automobile with a manual transmission going downhill, or any situation where the driver takes their foot off the gas pedal (closing the throttle) but the clutch is left out (and the transmission remains engaged).
+Instead of the engine driving the wheels (through the transmission), the wheels will drive the engine, possibly at a higher RPM.
+In a two-stroke engine, this can be catastrophic—as many two stroke engines depend on a fuel/oil mixture for lubrication, a shortage of fuel to the engine starves oil from the cylinders, and the pistons can soon seize, causing extensive damage.
+Saab used a freewheel system in their two-stroke models for this reason and maintained it in the Saab 96 V4 and early Saab 99 for better fuel efficiency.

-In addition to the automotive uses listed above (i.e., in two-stroke-engine vehicles and early four-stroke Saabs), freewheels were used in some luxury or up-market conventional cars (such as Packard, Rover and Cord) from the 1930s into the 1960s.
+Historically, freewheels were used in some luxury or up-market conventional cars (such as Packard, Rover and Cord) from the 1930s into the 1960s.
 Some engines of the period also tended to pass oil past the piston rings under conditions with a closed throttle and high engine speed, when the slight vacuum in the combustion chamber combined with high oil pressure and a high degree of splash lubrication from the fast-turning crankshaft would lead to oil getting in the combustion chamber.

 The freewheel meant that the engine returned to its idle speed on the overrun, thus greatly reducing noise from both the engine and gearbox and reducing oil consumption.
 The mechanism could usually be locked to provide engine braking if needed.
 A freewheel was also used in the original Land Rover vehicle from 1948 to 1951.
 The freewheel controlled drive from the gearbox to the front axle, which disengaged on the overrun.
 This allowed the vehicle to have a permanent 4 wheel drive system by avoiding 'wind-up' forces in the transmission.
 This system worked, but produced unpredictable handling, especially in slippery conditions or when towing, and was replaced by a conventional selectable 4WD system.